TypeStrong/typedoc/site/development/third-party-symbols.md

 ## Plugins

-Plugins can add support for linking to third party sites by calling {@link Converter.addUnknownSymbolResolver | `app.converter.addUnknownSymbolResolver`}
+Plugins can add support for linking to third party sites by calling [Converter.addUnknownSymbolResolver]

 If the given symbol is unknown, or does not appear in the documentation site, the resolver may return `undefined` and no link will be rendered unless provided by another resolver.

 The following plugin will resolve a few types from React to links on the official React documentation site.

 ```ts
 import { Application, type DeclarationReference } from "typedoc";